Bates-ECON456-Thesis-Seminar/thesis-course-materials/assignments/methods_and_data.md

     1. Methods & Data [Documents];
     2. Data Appendix [Documents];
-    3. Data summary command file [Command]. where [brackets] denote where this file(s) should be saved in your folder in Etna.
+    3. Data summary command file [Command]. where [brackets] denote where this file(s) should be saved in your folder in repository.

 1. Methods & Data.
 The Methods & Data section should include subsections that describe your model specification as well as data and summary statistics.